wdawdasd/andrewtatehiremeong/README.md

 # andrewtatehiremeong
-This is an attempt at making a "landing page" for a theoretical "program.
+This is an attempt at making a "landing page" for a theoretical "program".